qk693516337/Kemono-Downloader/readme.md

 -   **⭐ Favorite Mode:**
     -   Directly download from your favorited artists and posts on Kemono.su.
     -   Requires a valid cookie and adapts the UI for easy selection from your favorites.
     -   Supports downloading into a single location or artist-specific subfolders.
 -   **Performance & Advanced Options:**
     -   **Cookie Support:** Use cookies (paste string or load from `cookies.txt`) to access restricted content.
     -   **Multithreading:** Configure the number of simultaneous downloads/post processing threads for improved speed.
 -   **Logging:**
     -   A detailed progress log displays download activity, errors, and summaries.
+-   **Multi-language Interface:** Choose from several languages for the UI (English, Japanese, French, Spanish, German, Russian, Korean, Chinese Simplified).
+-   **Theme Customization:** Selectable Light and Dark themes for user comfort.

 ---